Shiyu-j777/CauseText-Replicate/README.md

 ### Simulating Y

-## TEXTCAUSE: Decomposing the inference method
+## TEXTCAUSE: Walking Through the Paper

 ### T-boosting: Improve the Recall of the Classifier